Introduction to Auto Layout

 While you can use the configuration bar to live preview your app UI, Xcode provides an alternate Preview feature for developers to preview the user interface on different devices simultaneously.

-option key, then click Main.storyboard (Preview).
+In Interface Builder, click the Adjust Editor Options button and choose Preview.
 You can refer to figure 5-9 for the steps.

 Xcode will display a preview of your app's UI in the assistant editor.
-By default, it shows you the preview on a iPhone 6s device.
-You can click the + button at the lower-left corner of the assistant editor to add other iOS devices (e.g. iPhone 4s/SE) for preview.
+By default, it shows you the preview on the iPhone 11 device.
+You can click the + button at the lower-left corner of the assistant editor to add other iOS devices (e.g. iPhone SE/8/11 Pro) for preview.
 If you want to see how the screen looks like in landscape orientation, simply click the rotate button.
 The Preview feature is extremely useful for designing your app's user interface.
-You can make changes to the storyboard (say, adding another button to the view) and see how the UI looks on the chosen devices all at once. ￼
+You can make changes to the storyboard (say, adding another button to the view) and see how the UI looks on the chosen devices all at once.

-In the Interface Builder editor, drag a label from the Object library and place it near the lower-right corner of the view.
+In the Interface Builder editor, click the Object library button to open the Object library.
+Drag a label from the Object library and place it near the lower-right corner of the view.
 Double-click the label and change it to "Welcome to Auto Layout" or whatever title you want.

 If you opened the preview assistant again, you should see the UI change immediately (see figure 5-12).
-Without defining any layout constraints for the label, you are not able to display the label on all iPhone devices except iPhone 6s and 6s Plus.
+Without defining any layout constraints for the label, you are not able to display the label on all iPhone devices except iPhone 11.

 Let's try to describe the requirement of the label in words.
 You probably describe it like this: